 - 1. Be at school every day and on time unless I am sick. - 2.
-Come to school each day prepared and with an attitude to learn. - 3.
+Come to school each day prepared with supplies completed homework and an attitude to learn. - 3.
 Be responsible for my own behavior. - 4.
 Respect and cooperate with other students and adults. - 5.
 Return completed schoolwork on time. - 6.
 Read at home. - 7.
-Aim to Be Safe, Be Respectful, and Be Responsible.
+Aim to Persevere, Be Safe, Be Responsible, Be Kind and Respectful.